cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/unit-test.md

 	assert.DeepEqual(t, "{\"message\":\"pong\"}", string(resp.Body()))
 }
 ```
-Every time you change the `Ping()` behavior, you don't need to copy ti to test file again and again.
+Every time you change the `Ping()` behavior, you don't need to copy it to test file again and again.

 For more examples, refer to the unit test file in [pkg/common/ut](https://github.com/cloudwego/hertz/tree/main/pkg/common/ut).